MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/requestpageextension/devenv-onaftergetcurrrecord-requestpageextension-trigger.md

 ---
-title: "OnAfterGetCurrRecord (Request Page Extension) Trigger"
+title: "OnAfterGetCurrRecord (Request Page Extension) trigger"
-description: "Runs after the current record is retrieved from the table." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Runs after the current record is retrieved from the table." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)

-# OnAfterGetCurrRecord (Request Page Extension) Trigger
+# OnAfterGetCurrRecord (Request Page Extension) trigger
 > **Version**: _Available or changed with runtime version 7.0._

 Runs after the current record is retrieved from the table.